Dustyroom/flat-kit-doc/index.md

 Another example of the multi-purpose nature of our shaders is cel shading itself.
 Now, it would take a whole chapter of this manual to elaborate on cel shading.
 For now it’s only worth mentioning that the same or similar results can be made using different parameters of the shader’s interface.
 It’s important, because apart from the expected ‘Cel Shade parameter’, Flat Kit also has a bunch of additional settings to explore.
 Each additional parameter of the shader adds an extra dimension of possibilities.
 All the tools designed for cel shading can do bread and butter stuff, as well as add lots of juice.
 But what's important is that when these cel shading tools are combined, they are much more than the sum of the components — they synergize.
 We’ll talk about the importance of such a potential later in the manual.

 One of the big advantages of using these shaders is the fact that you don’t have to guess how the colors will look on your scene.
 If you want precision and accuracy — you have it.
 Moreover, if you want something unpredictable and you are trying to make your scene look different to spark your inspiration and imagination, but not sure how, you can do this, too!
-Sometimes you'll find youself saving lots of temporary 'cool stuff' in 'later' folder while working on something specific, because pleasant surprises will keep popping.
+Sometimes you'll find yourself saving lots of temporary 'cool stuff' in 'later' folder while working on something specific, because pleasant surprises will keep popping.
 Remember, this is a set of shaders selected to complement each other.

 ![Flat Kit structural view chart](FlatKit_Manual_Images/FlatKit-Structure-Chart.png)
 > Flat Kit structural view chart.